 Each year, stray mylar balloons fly into City Light’s power lines, leading to their fiery demise and potential power outages.
 For our crews, this can become a problem.

 “Mylar balloons and their strings create a unique hazard to our electrical system,” Erik Nyhus, City Light Transmission and Distribution Field Operation Supervisor explained.
 “These balloons introduce a path for electricity to flow in our system that is not supposed to be there.
 When the balloons touch an energized piece of equipment, it’s possible for the electricity to travel in a way that can cause power outages ranging from a few customers to a few thousand.
 Keeping balloons out of our lines is important to our system reliability.”

-This summer, City Light asks that you celebrate with your mylar balloons responsibly with a few easy tips:
+City Light asks that you celebrate with your mylar balloons responsibly via a few easy tips:

 - Make sure your Mylar balloons are tied down with a heavy object.

 - Avoid releasing balloons into the air.
 Balloons can travel long distances and even end up in the Puget Sound, potentially harming marine life like whales and fish.

 - When you’ve finished partying, cut the used balloon open to release any helium that remains.
 Then, discard the balloon in the trash.